Centre de formation des journalistes

-The Centre de formation des journalistes de Paris (in English: Paris Journalist Training Center) is the journalism school (grande école) of Paris-Panthéon-Assas University, located in Paris, France.
+The Centre de formation des journalistes (in English: Institute for the Training of Journalists) or CFJ Graduate School of Journalism is a private non-profit Grande École and the Paris-Panthéon-Assas University graduate school of journalism, as part of a public-private partnership, located in Paris and Lyon, France.

 The CFJ is a member of the Conférence des Grandes écoles.
 The CFJ is recognized by the French government and by the profession of journalists.
 The CFJ diploma is organized with the University of Paris 1 Pantheon-Sorbonne.
-Since September 2020, Sorbonne University and the CFJ's W school have been offering a double degree in "Science, communication and journalism" which is equivalent to a Bachelor of Science degree in journalism and communication.
+Since September 2020, Sorbonne University and the CFJ's W School have been offering a double degree in "Science and journalism" which is equivalent to a BSc degree in journalism.
+In Lyon, CFJ courses are taught at the world headquarters of the pan-European television channel Euronews.

 Often considered as "the ENA of journalists", like the ESJ of Lille, the CFJ has trained a large number of great journalists (Bernard Pivot, David Pujadas, Florence Aubenas, Pierre Lescure ...), and attracts each year nearly a thousand candidates for around fifty places.